kumu/docs/overview/view-editors.md

 `@import` rules allow you to import code from one of your project's views to another.
 To learn more about `@import` rules, [see our full guide](/guides/imported-views.html).

 #### @settings
-Unless you have coded in `@controls` or `@import` rules, your Advanced Editor code will have a block of `@settings` code right at the top, where you can adjust key settings like layout, template, render quality, and more.
+Unless you have coded in `@controls` or `@import` rules, your Advanced Editor code will have a block of `@settings` code right at the top, where you can adjust default view settings like layout, template, render quality, and more.

-[Check out our advanced settings guide](/guides/advanced-settings.html) to learn more about `@settings`.
+[Check out our default view settings guide](/guides/default-view-settings.html#change-default-view-settings-in-the-advanced-editor) to learn more about `@settings`.

 #### @view
 `@view` can be used to define partial views.
 You can find more info in the [full guide on partial views](/guides/partial-views.html).